multidots/salsisync/README.md

 From the SalsiSync settings page, you can trigger a manual sync to test or immediately update your WooCommerce catalog.

-## Frequently Asked Questions

-**How do I configure the Salsify API?**
-In the plugin settings, you can enter your Salsify API credentials, including API token and organization key, to connect with Salsify.

-**How does the custom data mapping work?**
-Custom data mapping allows you to map specific fields from the Salsify API data to custom WooCommerce fields, so additional information from Salsify is displayed on your WooCommerce products.

-**Will this plugin overwrite existing WooCommerce products?**
-No, the plugin is designed to skip existing products if they are already synced unless you choose to update them.
-Only new or updated products from Salsify will be inserted.

 ## Changelog

 1.0.0